Peter David: Public image

-On occasion, he has disagreed publicly with specific industry personalities such as Frank Miller and Jim Shooter.
+On occasion, he disagreed publicly with specific industry personalities such as Frank Miller and Jim Shooter.
 Particularly publicized were his disagreements with Spawn creator Todd McFarlane in 1992 and 1993, in the wake of the formation of Image Comics, the company McFarlane co-founded.
 This came to a head during a public debate they participated in at Philadelphia's Comicfest convention in October 1993, which was moderated by artist George Pérez.
 McFarlane claimed that Image was not being treated fairly by the media, and by David in particular.
 The three judges, Maggie Thompson, editor of the Comics Buyer's Guide, William Christensen of Wizard Press, and John Danovich of the magazine Hero Illustrated, voted 2–1 in favor of David, with Danovich voting the debate a tie.
-David has since criticized McFarlane for other business practices, and has engaged in public disagreements with The Comics Journal editor Gary Groth, Erik Larsen, Rob Liefeld, Marvel Editor-In-Chief Joe Quesada, writer/director Kevin Smith, DC Comics Vice President and Executive Editor Dan DiDio, and John Byrne.
-Despite his differences with Byrne, David has stated that he is still a fan of Byrne's, citing Byrne's work on X-Men, Fantastic Four, Next Men, Alpha Flight and Babe.
+David later criticized McFarlane for other business practices, and engaged in public disagreements with The Comics Journal editor Gary Groth, Erik Larsen, Rob Liefeld, Marvel editor-in-chief Joe Quesada, writer/director Kevin Smith, DC Comics vice president and executive editor Dan DiDio, and John Byrne.

+Despite his differences with Byrne, David stated that he was still a fan of Byrne's, citing Byrne's work on X-Men, Fantastic Four, Next Men, Alpha Flight and Babe.